Yatir-Solan/Taxonomic-and-ecological-mapping-of-secretion-systems/README.md

 - **cluster_utilities** - general auxiliary scripts handling computational issues within the lab cluster.

 - **research_pipleine_scripts** - the actual scripts to run the project.
-For a better understanding, follow the "main.py" script, where other scripts and functions are called.
+For a better understanding, follow the "main.py" script, where other scripts and functions are called from.

-- **figures_scripts** - Jupyter notebooks and other scripts for code-generated main figures (Figure 2, Figure 3, Figure 4, Figure 5).
+- **figures_scripts** - Jupyter notebooks and other scripts for code-generated figures (Figure 2, Figure 3, Figure 4, Figure 5).

 <h3>Citation</h3>